G2 Pricing: Plans and Add-On Details

 Pricing Transparency and Total Cost

-ZoomInfo's Approach: ZoomInfo also uses custom-quoted pricing, with no publicly listed dollar amounts for paid tiers.
-But ZoomInfo bundles data, intent, and execution within each tier rather than selling them as separate add-ons.
+ZoomInfo's Approach: ZoomInfo also uses custom-quoted pricing for paid tiers, with a permanent free entry point (ZoomInfo Lite at $0/month).
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo bundles data, intent, and execution within each tier rather than selling them as separate add-ons.
 The Sales Advanced tier includes intent signals, Account Fit Scores, and automated workflows in a single package.
 API access is included in all relevant plans.

-🪙 Value Verdict: Neither platform publishes transparent pricing, but ZoomInfo's bundled approach gives teams a more complete capability set per purchase, while G2's add-on model can create unpredictable total costs.
+Value Verdict: Neither platform publishes transparent pricing for paid tiers, but ZoomInfo's bundled approach gives teams a more complete capability set per purchase, while G2's add-on model can create unpredictable total costs.

 Final Verdict: G2 vs. ZoomInfo